-Name Term Expiring Common stock George P. Sape 2024 annual meeting of shareholders Class B common stock Aaron J. Nahmad 2024 annual meeting of shareholders Albert H. Nahmad 2024 annual meeting of shareholders
+Name Common stock Term Expiring George P. Sape 2024 annual meeting of shareholders Class B common stock Aaron J. Nahmad 2024 annual meeting of shareholders Albert H. Nahmad 2024 annual meeting of shareholders

 The section titled "Directors & Executive Officers" beginning on page 5 of this Proxy Statement contains more information about the leadership skills and other experience that caused the Nominating & Governance Committee and the Board of Directors to determine that these nominees should serve as directors of the Company.